-MYTF is a youth track program for kids age 5 through 8th grade.
+MYTF is a youth track program for kids in 1st through 8th grade.
 We offer Spring and Fall seasons.
 Spring is focused on traditional track and field events.
 Fall provides exposure to cross country events (1k, 2K, 3K, 4K) as we alternate between cross country and track and field meets.

 PLEASE NOTE: We are an ALL-VOLUNTEER organization and are always looking for people who want to help out with coaching or administrative tasks.
 With a program that now serves at least 350 children each season, we absolutely rely on parent participation!

 We've tried to answer the most frequently asked questions below:

 1. When does the season begin and what's the season schedule?

-In the Fall, our Meet season generally begins the first Sunday after Labor Day (after the Fairfax County school year has begun), but we will begin practices as soon as FCPS begins the school session.
-Our Spring Season generally begins at the end of March/early April and continues through late May/early June.
+In the Fall, our season generally begins between mid-August and right after Labor Day (depending on the Fairfax County school year calendar).
+Our Spring Season generally begins sometime mid-March to early April and continues through late May/early June.
 Our team members also have the option of participating in post-season Junior Olympic competitions.

-**Online registration now opens in late June for the Fall season and in January for the Spring season.** Information about the Meet schedule should be available at that time.
+**Online registration now opens in June for the Fall season and in February for the Spring season.** Information about the Meet schedule should be available at that time.
 We will notify all registered emails from the past two Track seasons, as well as others who have specifically requested notification during the year, as to when registration will open, usually a few weeks prior to opening.